gilikn/FakeOut/README.md

 ## Setup

-Prepare the videos of the desired dataset in train, val, test dedicated directories.
+Arrange the videos of the desired dataset in train, val, test dedicated directories.
 Run our face tracking pipeline as documented in the [FacePipe](https://github.com/gilikn/FacePipe) repo.

 To use FakeOut, first clone the repo: